 Retail revenues from mobile call services, fixed call services and broadband services.
 Revenues from TV and international roaming are not included.
 Revenues exclude VAT.
-Revenues per capita in 2018 ranged between 244 and 446 EUR in the countries.
+Revenues per capita in 2019 ranged between 234 and 408 EUR in the countries.
+Data for 2019 was not available for Estonia.